eslint-kit/eslint-kit/README.md

 ## Contributing

 1. Fork this repo
-2. Switch to new branch, it should start with `feat/`, `fix/`, `docs/`, `refactor/`, and etc., depending on the changes you want to propose
+2. Switch to a new branch, it should start with `feat/`, `fix/`, `docs/`, `refactor/`, etc., depending on the changes you want to propose
 3. Make changes
 4. Create a Pull Request into this repo's `main` branch
-5. When the checks is done and review is passed, I'll merge it into `main` and it will create a new record in the changelog.
-Then, when release is finally ready, your changes will be released.
+5. When the checks are done and the review is passed, I'll merge it into `main` and it will create a new record in the changelog.
+Then, when the release is finally ready, your changes will be released.

 ## Maintenance

 The dev branch is `main` - any developer changes is merged in there.
 Also, there is a `release` branch.
 It always contains the actual published release source code and tag.

-All changes is made using Pull Requests - push is forbidden.
-PR can be merged only after successfull `test-and-build` workflow checks.
+All changes are made using Pull Requests - push is forbidden.
+PR can be merged only after successful `test-and-build` workflow checks.

 When PR is merged, `release-drafter` workflow creates/updates a draft release.
 The changelog is built from the merged branch scope (`feat`, `fix`, etc) and PR title.
-When release is ready - we publish the draft.
+When the release is ready - we publish the draft.

 Then, the `release` workflow handles everything: